 Caught on tape: Irene's flooding takes out bridge Amateur footage provided by Susan Hammond shows flooding from Irene's torrential rain taking out a covered bridge in lower Bartonsville, Vermont.
 Video From Youtube |

-Tropical storm Irene in caused the river to flood an on 2011 Aug 28 the bridge was washed 0.5 miles downstream.
+Tropical storm Irene caused the river to flood and on August 28,2011 the bridge was washed 0.5 miles downstream.
 On November 1, 2011 the Rockingham select board agreed to build a new covered bridge at the site.
-The new bridge opened 2013 Jan 26
+The new bridge opened January 26,2013

 It seems the signs are made from boards recovered from the old bridge. :)